 Step 1.
 Create an account at an exchange listing USDT

 Alternatively, if you wish to sign up for an exchange that accepts fiat currency such as USD or EUR, you might choose EXMO.
 To create an account at EXMO, sign up on its website and follow the instructions you receive in an email.
 Once logged in, you can choose to verify your identity if you want access to a broader choice of payment options.

 For EXMO, payment options that do not require verification include Perfect Money, Payeer and Money Polo.
 Yet certain popular fiat payment options require verification, including Neteller, wire transfer, debit card and credit card payments.

 Step 2.
 Deposit funds into your account

 Depositing on an exchange which doesn’t support fiat currencies:

-Next, you will need to send the cryptocurrency bought with fiat currency to your Binance wallet address.
-Withdrawal methods vary by platform, however once you opt to withdraw you should be prompted to enter in the amount you wish to transfer as well as the wallet address you will be sending funds to.
-You would enter in your unique Binance wallet address and select to send your funds.
-Subsequently, you should be able to receive these funds in your Binance wallet address.
+Next, you will need to send the cryptocurrency bought with fiat currency to your wallet address.
+Withdrawal methods vary by platform, but once you opt to withdraw, you should be prompted to enter the amount you wish to transfer as well as the wallet address you will be sending funds to.
+You would enter your unique wallet address and select to send your funds.
+Subsequently, you should be able to receive these funds in your wallet address.

 Depositing on an exchange which supports fiat currencies: